 While you can eat immediately, it’s best served after chilling.
 (Refrigerating for a few hours or overnight will let the flavors further develop.)
 This makes it a great make-ahead option for picnics, potlucks, gatherings, or meal prep.
 Hope you enjoy as much as we do!

-PS – come join The Garden Grazer on Instagram and share a pic if you make or adapt this!
-I love seeing your beautiful recreations.
-(Or leave a review/star rating below if you give it a try – your feedback is always very appreciated!)
+PS – come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
+(Also please leave a review & star rating below if you give it a try – your feedback is always very appreciated.
+Thank you!)

 - 1/2 cup white quinoa (or 1 1/2 cups cooked quinoa)